Heading home after the Closing Ceremony on Sunday 15 April? Visit our Closing Ceremony and Celebrations page.

 The hubs, which will connect Games travellers with dedicated event shuttle services travelling to specific GC2018 venues, are expected to be very busy throughout the Games with a significant increase in passengers on the network.

-Read more about travel to the games on the GC2018 website.
+Read more about travel to the games on our Getting to and from venues page.

 Significant changes are required to transform these transport facilities into GC2018 Transport Hubs.
 During the Games, you can expect to see crowd control barriers, customer queuing systems and temporary fencing systems in place at these locations.
 Such measures are required to meet GC2018 safety and security requirements.